linuxkay/yogurt/README.md

 4/3/2021 500 Internal server error.
 Rebooted
  Updated system.
 176MB of ram cosumuing.
 Updated all wordpress to version 5.7 annd plugins.

-4/11/2021 Plan for shutdown some unused blogs.
+4/11/2021 Plan for shutting down some unused blogs.

 ## References